chipslays/porter/README.md

 A simple wrapper over Workerman Websockets with channels and other stuff for PHP 8.1.

-Can say this is an alternative to SocketIO for PHP.
+Can say this is a Socket IO alternative for PHP.

 # 🧰 Installation